 - Understand general management principles for asymptomatic and symptomatic blacklegged tick bites.

-This enduring material activity has been reviewed and is acceptable for credit by the American Academy of Family Physicians.
-The term of approval begins on 07/27/2020 and expires 07/26/2021.
+The AAFP has reviewed “When a blacklegged tick bite is more than a bite” and deemed it acceptable for AAFP credit.
+Term of approval is from 09/30/2021 to 09/29/2022.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Evidence-based bibliography for further study